 The Walker-Ames house is an abandoned haunted house in the town of Port Gamble, Washington.
 It's a favorite place for paranormal teams to investigate, and the attic and basement are two of the house's hotspots.
 In this video, a paranormal group captures a whispered voice in the basement.

-Where to Look for Authentic Footage
+Where to Look for Authentic Haunted Video Footage

 With all the haunted house and ghost videos posted online, where can you find authentic paranormal footage?
 Start by looking for video clips from television shows on ghost hunting and the paranormal.
 Investigators on these shows claim their footage is real, and they use technical equipment to capture evidence.
 They also appear to be careful to try to disprove anomalies that may have a natural explanation.
 The goal of these teams is to discover the truth about a haunted location and to document the phenomenon if it exists.

-Ghost Hunters was a weekly show that appears on the SyFy channel.
+Ghost Hunters was a weekly show that appeared on the SyFy channel.
 It was one of the first ghost hunting television shows to air and can be credited for creating such widespread interest in paranormal phenomenon.
 Ghost Hunters claims their videos are authentic.
 Check out the SyFy website for clips of videos from The Atlantic Paranormal Research Society (TAPS).

 My Ghost Story